mkotsovoulou/ods6001a/assignments/assignment3/README.md

 # Programming Exercise 3: Functions

 Change the code in `assignment3.py` so that **areaTriangle** takes parameters for the **base** and **height** of a triangle and computes its area.
-The formula provided is correct.
+The formula provided is correct (base*height)/2

+Test your function with base = 12 and height = 45 the function should return 270.

+Then, enhance your code to:
+- Ask the user to provide input from base and height.
+- Validate user input to be positive integer numbers.
+- Display 'Wrong input' if not valid and quit.
-Then, write code to call the function and print the result.
+- Call the function to calculate the area and print the result.

-For example, areaTriangle(12,45) should return 270.

 {% next %}

-## Execute your program
+## Execute and test your program

 Remember in order to execute your code you type in the terminal:

 ```
 python assignment3.py
 ```